CS + design major

 - Design courses: Ten design courses will immerse you in the creation and use of photography, typography, and other key visual elements.
 You will become fluent in the design process, practice using industry-current design software, and work in teams with other design students on practical projects.

 - General education courses: These courses allow you to explore writing, art and design history, culture and society, math, science, and other subjects that will enhance your critical thinking skills and your understanding of context.

-One of our computer science faculty members, Shanon Reckinger, drew this flow chart to help you visualize the structure of the courses in the first of the three areas, computer science:
+One of our computer science faculty members, Shanon Reckinger, drew this flow chart to help you visualize the structure of the CS + design major: